sufficiency/ChampionSuggestionsBot/README.md

 ==== How to Use ====

-Write a comment anywhere on /r/sufficiencybot, /r/leagueoflegends, or /r/summonerschool in the following format:
+While logged in on reddit.com, write a comment anywhere in /r/sufficiencybot, /r/leagueoflegends, or /r/summonerschool in the following format:

     championsuggest: <region> <summoner name>